 Measurement of windows

 But first I have to reboot my brain.
 As long as I have the dimensions in mind, that could result in an advantage of the laser distance measurer.
 So I’m going to another “construction site”.
 There, I measure windows: 31 pcs.
-The pocket rule works without problem.
+The pocket rule works without a problem.
 In 25 minutes I’m done.
 Less than a minute per window, including the time for writing down the results – it went so fast.
 Now I do the same with the laser distance meter.
-This shows its strength especially with large windows that are surrounded with flowers and other accessories.
+This shows its strength especially with large windows that are surrounded by flowers and other accessories.
 The outer dimensions of the window are thus easier to take.
-In the end I am done in 20 minutes which means time savings of 5 minutes or 20 percent.
+In the end, I am done in 20 minutes which means time savings of 5 minutes or 20 percent.
 That’s great!
-Fortunately, the total masses hardly differ: 81.79 square meters measured with a folding yardstick against 81.97 square meters with the laser distance measurer.
-These are just 0.22 percent difference.
+Fortunately, the total masses hardly differ 81.79 square meters measured with a folding yardstick against 81.97 square meters with the laser distance measurer.
+These are just a 0.22 percent difference.
 Despite the time constraints I worked accurately.

-Back in the office I measure the rooms again, but now with laser and electronic assistance.
+Back in the office, I measure the rooms again, but now with laser and electronic assistance.
 Very clear: there is a big advantage of the laser at long distances.
 The advantage of the electronic meter is also in inaccessible places or high ceilings.
-Additionally it also makes a lot more fun.
+Additionally, it also makes a lot more fun.

 But you hardly can resign the pocket rule entirely.
 As the laser always needs a reflecting surface.
 Surfaces without limitation, for example, door panels, cannot be measured without additional targets held or stuck at one end.
 Nevertheless, purely subjective the work runs much better with the laser measuring device.
 This impression is ultimately confirmed by the watch.
 After only 58 minutes all rooms are fully measured up.
 This is a time saving of 35 minutes or more than 37 percent against the folding rule.
-That’s the best reason for an appropriate investment in laser technology for distance measuring!
+That’s the best reason for appropriate investment in laser technology for distance measuring!